 The Boston Public Market is one of my favorite places to wonder in the winter.
 I love looking at the stalls of the local producers and buying donuts.
 Every once in a while, I stop there to get a meal.
 Usually, I either get a pastrami sandwich or I go get food from Bon Me.

 On the day I tried the butternut squash soup, I got accosted on my way to Bon Me by an affable guy.
 He was offering me soup for free.
 He told me, “if you don’t like the soup, you don’t have to pay for it.”
 Unlike my normal self, I didn’t brush him off.
 I figured I had nothing to lose.
 Plus, I loved his approach.
 So I tried the soup and I paid for it.
 It was amazing.
 His was a vegetarian version that was tangy and spicy with loads of vegetables and beans with sweet potato.
 I love it and I ate every bit of it.

 My version of the soup tries to capture some of the magic of that moment in a simpler version.
 The butternut squash soup with black beans starts with a mirepoix.
 Mirepoix is are so commonly sold in grocery store prepped vegetable sections.
 Buying the vegetable pre-chopped makes life easier but I usually make my own mirepoix at home because I don’t like carrots.
-Also, I use leeks instead of onions.
+Also,

 The broth is definitely my homemade chicken broth that I have tailored to my specific taste.
 One special thing that I do with my soup is make cut my butternut squash into tiny cubes.
 Bigger cubes would work in the soup, they would just need to be cooked longer.

 The magic spice in this bowl of goodness is the cumin.
 The cumin brings everything together and especially after the final squeeze of lime.
 Don’t skip out on the cumin or the lime.
 It makes such a huge difference to the way the taste plays out.